-Petitions must be submitted prior to the semester for which reclassification is to be effective.
+A student previously classified as a non-resident may be reclassified as of any residence determination date.
+A residence determination date is that day immediately preceding the opening day of instruction for any session during which the student proposes to attend.
 Extenuating circumstances may be considered in cases where a student failed to petition for reclassification prior to the residency determination date.
 In no case, however, may a student receive a non-resident tuition refund after the date of the first census.